Higher Education and Research Act (WHW) art. 7.10 par. 2

 5) If the student has requested postponement based on the provisions of paragraph 2, the date of the final degree audit will be the date on which the examination board decides that the student has passed the final degree audit subsequent to the postponement.

 EER MSc art.
 5.2

-- a detailed Study progress overview
+- a complete and detailed study progress overview (SVO/SPO) from Osiris

 - if applicable: proof of a traineeship